Azure/azure-powershell/src/Compute/Compute/help/Update-AzGalleryApplication.md

 Accept wildcard characters: False
 ```

-### -Expand
+### -Description
-The expand expression to apply on the operation.
+The description of this gallery Application Definition resource.
+This property is updatable.

 ```yaml
 Type: System.String